jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/README.md

 - Metrics per Dashboard
 - Metrics per Graph

-For this effort, I am going to exit the script if the metrics per graph exceed the limit.
-For the Metrics per Dashboard, the script will shard the dashboards.
+For this effort, the script exits if the metrics per graph exceed the limit.
+For the Metrics per Dashboard, the script will shard the dashboards, for example:

+- `EBS_ClusterName_Cluster123_1_us-west-2_12345678901234`
+- `EBS_ClusterName_Cluster123_2_us-west-2_12345678901234`

 ### Construction by Tag

-The hypothesis is that for larger deployments, the way to manage EBS dashboards and alarms is by leveraging Tags to navigate.
+Hypothesis: for larger deployments, the way to manage EBS dashboards and alarms is by leveraging Tags to navigate.
 With a multi-account strategy, the tags become critical to the management of the Dashboards.

-The assumption is the central account list will include all of the relevant Tag Names for each account.
+The account list will include all of the relevant Tag Names for each account.
 For example, if an account has ClusterName as a tag - that is one entry on the account list.
 If there is a second tag for the same account called Environment, that will be a separate line item in the Account List.
 The term for this concept is tabular data - every row has all data elements.
+Here is an example:

+`12345678901234`,`us-west-2`,`SuperAppProd`,'ClusterName`
+`12345678901234`,`us-west-2`,`SuperAppProd`,'AppName`
+`12345678901234`,`us-east-2`,`SuperAppProd`,'ClusterName`
+`12345678901234`,`us-east-2`,`SuperAppProd`,'AppName`

 ### Dashboard Navigation